Skip to content

 Ben Adam-Smith

-Ben Adam-Smith is a film-maker, communicator and eco-building enthusiast.
+Ben Adam-Smith is a film-maker and eco-building enthusiast.
 After 15 years working in TV and radio, Ben changed channels to set up Regen Media – a business that uses cutting-edge new media tools to help green-minded construction firms build better communications.
 Ben also runs the website and podcast, House Planning Help, which is dedicated to inspiring a new breed of self-builders to build energy efficient homes.
-He loves cooking and hates plastic topiary.

 RELATED ARTICLES